microsoft/live-share/docs/use/vs.md

 ![Screen shot showing user](../media/vs-person.png)

-When you join as a guest, you will automatically be "following" the host and your current editor and scroll position will follow as they move between files.
-This can useful since the host may need to jump around quickly between different files to help you orient yourself.
+Sometimes you need to explain a problem or design that spans multiple files or locations in code.
+In these situations, it can useful to temporarily follow a colleague as they move throughout the project.
+For this reason, as a guest, when you join a collaboration session you will automatically "follow" the host.
+When following a participant, your editor will stay in sync with their currently open file and scroll position.

 > **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/54).